aau-claaudia/sci-sw-dev/README.md

 Put your query files in .json format in the /data folder

-Example run of the script in the top repository folder bash tfssd.sh
+Example run of the script in the top repository folder:

+bash tfssd.sh

 The tfssd.sh script produces a final output of a distribution plot of